 Make sure your website is Google and mobile-friendly.
 You can check this using free tools like Website Grader from Hubspot.
 Take the advice they offer and make the fixes, if you can’t, find someone who can.

-If you need help with these fixes you can usually find a how-to video on YouTube or helpful advice on forums and blogs.
+If you need help with these fixes you can usually find a how-to video on YouTube or helpful advice on forums and blogs such as the one from nobox creatives.
 Most of the updates you will need to make do not require technical skills and can be completed with a series of Google searches in an afternoon.

 There are several other free tools you can use to learn more about SEO and even start managing your own SEO campaigns and a few of my favorite are Uber Suggest and SEMRush.
 Uber Suggest offers a ton of free tools (with limitations in their free version obviously) and if you want to get more advanced SEMRush can be a great investment if you want SEO to be a part of your long term marketing strategy.